Chart Color Schemes

 Cultural Diversity

-Willoughby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Willoughby was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Willoughby has a high level of cultural diversity, with 35.0% of its population born overseas and 29.2% speaking a language other than English at home.
-Christianity is the main religion in Willoughby, comprising 52.6% of people.
-Judaism is overrepresented compared to Greater Sydney, making up 0.9% versus 1.0%.
+Christianity is the predominant religion in Willoughby, making up 52.6% of its population.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 0.9% versus 1.0%.

-The top three ancestry groups are English (21.7%), Australian (20.2%), and Other (11.8%).
-There are notable differences in the representation of certain ethnic groups: Croatian is overrepresented at 1.4%, Chinese is underrepresented at 11.4% compared to the regional figure of 17.1%, and Korean is underrepresented at 0.9%.
+The top three ancestry groups based on country of birth of parents are English (21.7%), Australian (20.2%), and Other (11.8%).
+Notably, Croatian ethnicity is overrepresented at 1.4%, compared to the regional average of 0.7%.
+Chinese ethnicity is underrepresented at 11.4% versus the regional figure of 17.1%, while Korean ethnicity is also underrepresented at 0.9% compared to Greater Sydney's 1.8%.

 Frequently Asked Questions - Diversity